Diamond Selection Guide

 Understanding the four Cs

-Buying a diamond is not simply about choosing the biggest and clearest one in your budget, but by understanding how diamonds are cut, what colour and clarity really mean and what size carat you need.
-By partnering up with Jeweler Showcase, we’ve made purchasing a diamond easy and transparent - giving you the ability to choose your perfect diamond and add it to a Malleable quote.
-The price you see in the quote, is the price you’ll pay for the diamond, nothing on top, making the process truly transparable and as easy as it gets.
+Buying a diamond is not simply about choosing the biggest and clearest one in your budget, but by understanding how diamonds are cut, what colour and clarity really mean, and what size carat you need.

-Clarity refers to the tiny imperfections, called inclusions, in diamonds which make them a one of a kind.
-A diamond with inclusions can work in your favour when managing your budget because your jewellery designer can help you find a diamond with inclusions that will be completely undetectable once set in your jewellery design.
+A diamond with inclusions can work in your favour when managing your budget, as your jeweller may be able to design a clever solution to conceal inclusions.
 For example, a diamond with a slight inclusion on one side will appear flawless when hidden by a ring’s setting, saving you the cost of buying a higher clarity diamond.

 Discover the COLOUR